-Procedures for the systematic literature review assessing the evidence on donanemab, lecanemab, and updated evidence for aducanumab, in addition to supportive care, for the treatment of early Alzheimer's disease (AD), i.e., MCI due to AD and mild AD dementia followed established best research methods.^{79,80} We conducted the review in accordance with the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines.81 The PRISMA guidelines include a checklist of 27 items, which are described further in Appendix Table D1.
+Procedures for the systematic literature review assessing the evidence on donanemab, lecanemab, and updated evidence for aducanumab, in addition to supportive care, for the treatment of early Alzheimer's disease (AD), i.e., MCI due to AD and mild AD dementia followed established best research methods.^{85,86} We conducted the review in accordance with the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines.87 The PRISMA guidelines include a checklist of 27 items, which are described further in Table D1.

 We searched MEDLINE, EMBASE, Cochrane Database of Systematic Reviews, and Cochrane Central Register of Controlled Trials for relevant studies.
 Each search was limited to English-language studies of human subjects and excluded articles indexed as guidelines, letters, editorials, narrative reviews, case reports, or news items.
 All search strategies were generated utilizing the Population, Intervention, Comparator, and Study Design elements described above.
 The proposed search strategies included a combination of indexing terms (MeSH terms in MEDLINE and EMTREE terms in EMBASE), as well as free-text terms.
+At the time of the updated search (02/02/2023), lecanemab had been given a brand name (Leqembi) and, for completeness, this search term was included in the updated search.